cscorley/dissertation/chapters/3_method/1_1_flt.md

-# Feature Location {#chap:flt}
+## Feature Location {#sec:flt}

 Feature location is a frequent and fundamental activity for a developer tasked with changing a software system.
 Whether a change task involves adding, modifying, or removing a feature, a developer cannot complete the task without first locating the source code that implements the feature.
-In this chapter, we outline an approach for locating features with online topic models.
+In this section, we outline an approach for locating features with online topic models.
 First, we describe our motivation and background in Sections \ref{sec:flt-motivation}
 and \ref{sec:flt-background}, respectively.
 We then describe our study design